On the metric dimension of Cartesian powers of a graph: Introduction

 Under the guise of a coin weighing problem, the metric dimension of a hypercube was first studied by Erd\H{o}s and R\'enyi.
 The coin weighing problem, posed by S\"oderberg and Shapiro~\cite{MR1532427}, assumes $n$ coins of weight $a$ or $b$, where $a$ and $b$ are known, and an accurate scale.
 S\"oderberg and Shapiro asked the question of how many weighings are needed to determine which of $n$ coins are of weight $a$ and which of weight $b$ if the numbers of each are not known.
 The variant of the problem, where the family of weighings has to be given in advance, is connected to the metric dimension of the hypercube $K_2^{\square n}$.
 It was observed that the minimum number of weighings differs from $m(K_2, n)$ by at most $1$ (see \cite[Section 1]{MR2065985}).
 A lower bound on the number of weighings by Erd\H{o}s and R\'enyi~\cite{MR0165988} and an upper bound by Lindstr\"om~\cite{MR0168488} and independently by Cantor and Mills~\cite{MR0223248} imply that $m(K_2, n) = (2+o(1))n/\log_2 n$.

-The metric dimension of $K_q^{\square n}$ is also connected to the Mastermind game.
-Mastermind is a deductive game for two players, the codemaker and the codebreaker\footnote{In honor of Erd\H{o}s, Chv\'atal~\cite{MR729785} referred to the codemaker and the codebreaker as SF and PGOM.}.
+The metric dimension of the Hamming graph $K_q^{\square n}$ is also connected to the Mastermind game.
+Mastermind is a deductive game for two players, the codemaker and the codebreaker\footnote{In honor of Erd\H{o}s, Chv\'atal~\cite{MR729785} referred to the codemaker and the codebreaker as SF and PGOM.
+See \cite[p.~41 and p.~70]{MR1638921} for what SF and PGOM stand for.}.
 In this game, the codemaker conceals a vector $x = (x_1, \dots, x_n) \in [q]^n$, and the codebreaker, who knows both $q$ and $n$, tries to identify $x$ by asking a number of questions, which are answered by the codemaker.
 Each question is a vector $y = (y_1, \dots, y_n) \in [q]^n$; each answer consists of a pair of numbers $a(x,y)$, the number of subscripts $i$ such that $x_i = y_i$, and $b(x,y)$, the maximum number of $a(x,\tilde{y})$ with $\tilde{y}$ running through all the permutations of $y$.
-Suppose for the time being that we remove the second number $b(x,y)$ from the answers given by the codemaker and we require that the questions from the codebreaker are predetermined.
-In this version of Mastermind, C\'aceres et al.~\cite[Section 6]{MR2318676} noticed that the minimum number of questions required to determine $x$ is exactly $m(K_q, n)$.
-Kabatianski, Lebedev and Thorpe~\cite{kabatianski2000mastermind} stated that a straightforward generalization of the lower bound on $m(K_2, n)$ by Erd\H{o}s and R\'enyi~\cite{MR0165988} gives $m(K_q, n) \ge (2+o(1))n/\log_q n$.
-Kabatianski et al. also asserted that more precise calculations, based on the probabilistic method of Chv\'atal~\cite[Theorem 1]{MR729785}, show that $m(K_q, n) \le (2+o(1))\log_q(1+(q-1)q) \cdot n/\log_q n$, and they claimed~\cite[Theorem 1]{kabatianski2000mastermind} that $m(K_q, n) = (2+o(1))n/\log_q n$ for $q = 3, 4$.
+Knuth~\cite{MR0434680} has shown that four questions suffice to determine $x$ in the commercial version of the game where $n = 4$ and $q = 6$.
+Suppose for the time being that we remove the second number $b(x,y)$ from the answers given by the codemaker and we require that the questions from the codebreaker are sent all at once.
+In this version of Mastermind, the minimum number of questions required to determine $x$ is exactly $m(K_q, n)$ (see~\cite[Section 6]{MR2318676}).